xin-huang/dadi-cli/README.md

 dadi.Integration.two_pops(phi, xx, T, nu1, nu2, m12=m, m21=m, gamma1=gamma_Pop1, gamma2=gamma_Pop2)
 ```

-When making your demographic models with selection and setting the inital $\phi$, take care to consider which population is is the ancestral population for the gamma argument in `dadi.PhiManip.phi_1D`.
+When making demographic models with selection and setting the inital $\phi$, users should consider which population will share the selection coefficientwith the ancestral population for the gamma argument in `dadi.PhiManip.phi_1D`.

 Because custom model files can have multiple models in them, users will still want to use `--model` to pass in the model for demographic inference and cache generation.
 Here are some quick examples for users to run: